Quran imitations

 Quran imitations represent literary attempts to replicate the style, form and content of the Quran.
-Historically, they emerge in a dialectic with the doctrine of the i'jaz (inimitability) of the Quran, which asserts that the literary and/or semantic nature of the Quran cannot be reproduced by a human.
+Historically, they emerge in a dialectic with the doctrine of the i'jaz (inimitability) of the Quran, which asserts that the literary and/or semantic nature of the Quran cannot be reproduced (tahaddi) by a human.
 Both Muslims and non-Muslims have written Quran imitations for various reasons, including as literary exercises, means to express one's admiration for the Quran, or attempts to meet the Quran challenge (the Islamic challenge for someone who doubts the Quran to create something that is like it).

 Reasons

-Quran itself has challenged opponents to produce something like it (the concept is known as al-taḥaddī) and Muslims employ the term muʿāraḍāt ("assaults [against the Quran]") to attempts to contest inimitability of the Quran.
+The Quran poses a falsification test to those who challenge its authenticity which, over time, was made easier.
+The first challenge was to produce a similar book in Arabic (17:88), then it was reduced to ten chapters (11:13).
+Lastly, the challenge was reduced to only one chapter similar to it (10:38).
 Islamic traditions suggest that the first attempts at imitation were blasphemous or aimed at asserting claims of divine revelation.
 However, historically, not all imitations were meant to contest the Quran's preeminence or supremacy; some were simply literary exercises.
 There are also instances of authors who intended to admire the Quran by imitating it.

 History

 Towards the end of Muhammad's life and after his death several men and a woman appeared in various parts of Arabia and claimed to be prophets.
 Musaylimah, a contemporary of Muhammad, claimed that he received revelations; some of his revelations are recorded.
 Ibn al-Muqaffa' was a critic of the Qur'an and reportedly made attempts to imitate it.
 Bashshar ibn Burd (d.
 784), Abul Atahiya (d.
-828), Al-Mutanabbi (d.
-965), and Al-Maʿarri (d.
+828), al-Mutanabbi (d.
+965), and al-Maʿarri (d.
 1058) produced imitations of the Qur'an.

-A famous case was the blind poet Al-Ma'arri, particularly in his work titled Paragraphs and Periods.
-Included in his imitation were sections including saj' (a type of rhymed prose), series of rhyming oaths, messages about the punishment of unbelievers, hortatory and declarative statements, the frequent use of divine epithets, etc.
+A famous case was the blind poet al-Ma'arri, particularly in his work titled Paragraphs and Periods.
+Included in his imitation were sections including saj (a type of rhymed prose), series of rhyming oaths, messages about the punishment of unbelievers, hortatory and declarative statements, the frequent use of divine epithets, etc.